This is unpublished

 Academic

-Professor, Department of Medicine, Allergy & Infectious Diseases
+Professor, Department of Medicine, Division of Allergy & Infectious Diseases

 Adjunct Associate Professor Department of Epidemiology